DEFRA/ffc-demo-payment-service-core/README.md

 `docker-compose -p ffc-demo-payment-service-core-test -f docker-compose.yaml -f docker-compose.test.yaml up`

 ### docker-compose.test.watch.yaml
 This file is intended to be an override file for `docker-compose.test.yaml`.
-The container will not exit following test run, instead it will watch for code changes in the application or tests and rerun on occurence.
+The container will not exit following test run, instead it will watch for code changes in the application or tests and rerun on occurrence.

 `docker-compose -p ffc-demo-payment-service-core-test -f docker-compose.yaml -f docker-compose.test.watch.yaml up`

 ## Running the application
 The application is designed to run in containerised environments, using Docker Compose in development and Kubernetes in production.
 - A Helm chart is provided for production deployments to Kubernetes.

+The service uses [Liquibase](https://www.liquibase.org/) to manage database migrations.
+To ensure the appropriate migrations have been run the utility script `scripts/start` may be run to execute the migrations, then the application.

+Alternatively the steps can be run manually:
+* run migrations
+  * `docker-compose -f docker-compose.migrate.yaml run --rm database-up`
+* start
+  * `docker-compose up`
+* stop
+  * `docker-compose down` or CTRL-C

 ### Build container image
 Container images are built using Docker Compose, with the same images used to run the service with either Docker Compose or Kubernetes.